I tried to avoid social media last week.

 When I first read the story of Young Life founder, Jim Rayburn, “Dance, Children, Dance,” I was struck by how often he went away to pray.
 Rayburn prayed for hours and hours, often through the night, interceding on behalf of kids.
 It reminded me of another man who prayed at night, one who prayed so hard he sweated blood.

-I wonder what would happen at our high schools if our Young Life teams prayed like that?
+I wonder what would happen at our middle and high schools if our Young Life teams prayed like that?

-God of Heaven, give us the boldness of Nehemiah.
-Give us conviction and desire to pray.
-We pray now.
-We pray for our middle and high school friends, and include ourselves among those who have sinned against you, who have treated you like dirt.
+Almighty God of heaven and earth, give us the boldness of Nehemiah.
+Give us even the very desire to pray.
+We pray for our middle and high school friends, and include ourselves among those who have sinned against you.
 Lord have mercy, Christ have mercy.